 While a daily routine is important, this is a great time to try a new hobby or consider an online class - especially if you are isolating in your home.
 Many fitness studios are now offering online classes via Zoom or Instagram Live, or having classes outside instead of an indoor space.
 Learning a new skill or recipe is also a good way to sharpen your mind and feel more accomplished without just focusing on your day-job 24/7.
 However, while online learning has become much more popular recently due to the COVID-19 pandemic, that also means it’s an over-saturated area with many new and inexperienced companies jumping on the bandwagon.
 When considering an online school or service, especially for a specialized technical or artistic skill, do your research and be sure that you can find out who is teaching the classes.
 Not everyone is well-equipped to teach online, and you want to pick a place with reputable teachers and a proven track record for success.
 Schools which have been operational online long before the pandemic also mean that they have worked out the issues that come with remote learning, so you can be sure that it will be a smoother experience!

-Thinking of taking a course and kick-starting your career in the film and games industry?
+Thinking of taking a course to kickstart your career in the film and games industry?

-With over 8 years of experience in the online learning realm, CG Spectrum courses are designed to help you become the best trained, best connected, and best prepared for life beyond school.
+With a decade of experience in the online learning realm, CG Spectrum courses are designed to help you become the best trained, best connected, and best prepared for life beyond school.
 Be personally taught by amazing industry mentors who have worked for top film and games studios around the world.
 Check out our beginner and advanced online courses and apply today!